roxy22r/BetaGramm2/README.md

 # BetaGramm2
-This is a instagram like website for a Project
+This is a Website vor Gamers who want to Battle against each other and want to add Games they want to buy to a list.

 ## Lessons-Learned
 - Racism Bad